florence-bockting/python-class-24/final-project.md

 ## Organisation of the project work:
 + project is done in groups of 1-3 people (please indicate the groups also in Moodle)
 + you pick a topic that is of your interest (e.g., implementing an algorithm, analyzing and visualizing a data set, etc.)
-+ submission deadline of the project is September 30, 2024
++ submission deadline of the project is March 31, 2025
-+ project can be written in German or English
++ course language is English

 **Some ideas about possible projects:**
 + you can analyse a data set as part of your project incl. data wrangling, data cleaning, data analysis, data visualization, …